PaulLeCam/react-leaflet/docs/How it works.md

 ### Component properties

 The properties passed to the components are used to create the relevant Leaflet instance when the component will mount.
 When adding a component, all these properties should be supported as they are by Leaflet, **however they will not be updated in the UI when they change** unless they are referenced in the documentation as *dynamic*, which are the ones handled by the components to call the relevant Leaflet method to update it.
+Dynamic properties changes are compared by reference, except for properties documenting how their changes are compared in other ways.

 ### Component context